1920 Alabama Crimson Tide football team: LSU

 On homecoming in Tuscaloosa, Alabama shutout the LSU Tigers 21–0 and extended their record to 8–0.
 After a scoreless first quarter, Alabama took a 7–0 lead in the second on an eight-yard J. T. O'Connor touchdown run.
 The score remained the same through the fourth quarter when the Crimson Tide score a pair of late touchdowns that made the final score 21–0.
 The first came on a 40-yard Walter Hovater pass to Mullie Lenoir and the second on a 12-yard O'Connor run.
 This also marked the first time the football team played a homecoming game at the University of Alabama.
-The victory improved Alabama's all-time record against LSU to 5–3.